-U.S. Cellular planning to launch shared data plans, leaked image showsAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular planning to launch shared data plans, leaked image showsAlex Wagner - Editorial Director of News and Content

 U.S. Cellular revealed last month that it would be changing its upgrade policy at the end of July, axing its "One and Done" program and requiring customers to sign a new two-year contract in order to receive subsidized pricing on a device.
 Now it looks like U.S. Cellular customers are in store for another major policy change, as a newly-leaked image has revealed that the carrier is planning to introduce "Shared Data" plans.